-So far in my Christian life, I have been influenced tremendously by both the law (what I should and should not do, obeying the rules) and my own nature (the desires of the flesh).
-As Kathy Howard says in The Proper Climate – “Fruit of the Spirit” Lesson 1, “freedom cannot be found in observing the Law.
-And indulging our sinful nature will never produce the righteous life God desires.”
-Instead, true freedom is found as we “live according to… life in the Holy Spirit” (Galatians 5:16).
-(For a terrific study on living in the Holy Spirit and specifically on the fruit of the Spirit, please check out the wonderful Summer Bible study by Kathy Howard titled Fruit of the Spirit: Plant Grow & Cultivate.)
+So far in my Christian life, I have been influenced tremendously by both the law (i.e., what I should and should not do, obeying the rules) and my own nature (i.e., the desires of the flesh).
+As Kathy Howard says in The Proper Climate – “Fruit of the Spirit” Lesson 1:

-- Meeting regularly.
-My accountability partner and I meet for discussion about every other week, and we see each other at church on Sundays.
+- Meet regularly.
 Face-to-face connections provide the glue for relationships.
 Hebrews 10:25 warns against stopping this habit and connects it with the idea of accountability.

-- Teachable.
+- Are teachable.
 When I taught college English classes years ago, most students wanted to learn at least to some extent.
-But a few students wanted to get a passing grade without learning.
-This isn’t possible in college, and it’s not possible in life either.
+A few students wanted to get a passing grade without learning, though.
+This isn’t possible in college, and it’s not possible in life, either.
 In order to move toward excellence, one must be willing to learn from others.
 (Proverbs 23:12)

-- Transparent.
-This does not necessarily mean airing one’s dirty laundry, but it does mean an honesty that gives room for true accountability.
+- Are transparent.
+This does not necessarily mean airing one’s dirty laundry, but it does mean an honesty that cultivates true accountability.
 I have been in what I thought was an accountability relationship where the other person was not teachable or completely transparent, and I discovered that not only was I wasting my time but “casting pearls to swine” too (Matthew 7:6).

-- Prepared.
+- Are prepared.
 Just like taking a test without having studied is unwise, so too is expecting accountability to take place when you’ve made no effort to make progress.
-To prepare for the time with my accountability partner, we both make notes about what the Holy Spirit lays on our hearts, and we come ready to discuss those.
 There are many ways to prepare for accountability, and the specifics really depend on the unique reasons behind the partnership.